Demand for grocery delivery cools as food costs rise - NewsBreak

 Companies rushed to fill that demand.
 DoorDash and Uber Eats began offering grocery delivery.
 Kroger — the nation’s largest grocer — opened automated warehouses to fulfill delivery orders.
 Amazon opened a handful of Amazon Fresh groceries, which provide free delivery to Prime members.
 Hyper-fast grocery delivery companies like Jokr and Buyk expanded into U.S. cities.

 But as the pandemic eased, demand softened.
-In June 2022, Americans spent $2.5 billion on grocery delivery — down 26% from 2020.
-For comparison, they spent $3.4 billion on grocery pickup, which saw demand drop 10.5% from its pandemic highs.
+In June 2022, Americans spent $2.5 billion on grocery delivery — down 26 percent from 2020.
+For comparison, they spent $3.4 billion on grocery pickup, which saw demand drop 10.5 percent from its pandemic highs.

 That's causing some turmoil in the industry.
 Buyk filed for bankruptcy in March; Jokr pulled out of the U.S. in June.
-Instacart — the U.S. market leader in grocery delivery — slashed its own valuation by 40% to $24 billion in March ahead of a potential IPO.
-Kroger said its digital sales — which include pickup and delivery — dropped 6% in the first quarter of this year.
+Instacart — the U.S. market leader in grocery delivery — slashed its own valuation by 40 percent to $24 billion in March ahead of a potential IPO.
+Kroger said its digital sales — which include pickup and delivery — dropped 6 percent in the first quarter of this year.

 Some think delivery demand could drop further.
 Chase Design, a consulting firm, says its surveys show the number of U.S. shoppers who plan to use grocery delivery “all the time” has fallen by half since 2021.